hmdc/ondemand_testing/README.md

 `npm install`

 ## Running tests
-To run tests against a remote environment, you need to be connected to the appropriate VPN, `fasrc` or `fasse`.
+To run tests against a remote environment, you need to be connected to the appropriate VPN, `iqssrc`, `fasrc` or `fasse`.

 Cypress can be configured using environment variables.
 We use a feature of Cypress to setup and environment file: `cypress.env.json` with environment specific configuration.
-Each `make` task that executes a test will create a copy of the enviroment specific file into the `cypress.env.json` file.
+Each `make` task that executes a test will create a copy of the environment specific file into the `cypress.env.json` file.

-### Sid Tests
-In order to support the multiple Sid2 environments, we have created several configuration files for each one of them:
- * `sid/cypress.env.json.local` - to be removed.
- * `sid/cypress.env.json.remote-dev` - to be removed.
- * `sid/cypress.env.json.remote-fasse` - to be removed.
- * `sid/cypress.env.json.staging-cannon`
- * `sid/cypress.env.json.staging-fasse`
- * `sid/cypress.env.json.prod-cannon`
- * `sid/cypress.env.json.prod-fasse`

- The following `make` tasks will execute the tests locally against each environment using a Cypress runtime to run the tests:
-  * `make sid CONFIG=local` - to be removed.
-  * `make sid CONFIG=remote-dev` - to be removed.
-  * `make sid CONFIG=remote-fasse` - to be removed.
-  * `make sid CONFIG=staging-cannon`
-  * `make sid CONFIG=staging-fasse`
-  * `make sid CONFIG=prod-cannon`
-  * `make sid CONFIG=prod-fasse`

   There is a special make task that is used to run the tests within a GitHub action for the Sid2 project: `make test`
   This task will first start the Sid custom Dashboard in the local Docker environment and then run the tests against it.